Updated by Kristin Vegh.

 While you certainly work a lot of hours, your website is working 24/7.
 That makes it a great tool for posting updates and announcements.
 Offering a new service?
 Carrying a new product?
 Closing for the long weekend?
 Your website can keep your customers up to date.

-How is your website performing?
-It might be time to take it to the next level.
-The good news is that site builders, like Squarespace, Wix, and Shopify make it easy to build a website at a low cost.
-They offer beautiful templates that you can customize without knowing code.
+Already have a website?
+You can use analytics to find new ways to take it to the next level.
+The good news is that many site builders make it easy to build a website at a low cost.
+They offer pre-designed templates that you can customize without knowing code.

 2. Blog like a pro.

-When was the last time you made a purchase without researching it online?
-Today people use Google to find everything from hardware stores to accountants.
+Today people use search engines to find everything from hardware stores to accountants.
 That’s why you need to make sure your website appears in search results.

 To help, try blogging.
 Make a list of your customers’ most common questions and concerns.
-Then write posts about these topics.
+Then write posts about those topics.
 Choose blog titles that mimic what your customers search for online.

 For example, if you own a landscaping company, you could write the article, “How to permanently get rid of weeds.”
 If you’re a contractor, you could cover, “5 tips for living in your home during a renovation.”